yanwei1983/luatinkerE/README.md

 can pop tuple from lua to warp multi-return value
 use weak_ptr to hold a shared_obj in lua, to avoid lua control c++ object's lifetime
 class_add function adds argument bInitShared to register a class objects's shared_ptr
-Unregistered shared_ptr objects using the default same metatable to gc
+unregistered shared_ptr objects using the default same metatable to gc
 can register a std::function obj through function_warp
-can read/push a function obj with luafunction(use LUA_REGISTRYINDEX and in-function lambda)
+can read/push a function obj with luafunction(use LUA_REGISTRYINDEX and in-function lambda)  ,when all std::function obj is released,lua_function will unref from lua regtable, if invoke function when lua was closed will throw a std::exception
 can def _ALLOW_SHAREDPTR_INVOKE to allow shared_ptr to invoke member_func
-when def _ALLOW_SHAREDPTR_INVOKE will allow shared_ptr obj convert to T*(including as a function parameter),when all  std::function obj is released,lua_function will unref from lua regtable, if invoke function when lua was closed will throw a std::exception
 call register_lua_close_callback reg a callback func, when lua close it will be callback
 header file "lua_tinker_overload_func.h" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked